reimagined/resolve/docs/advanced-techniques.md

 - SSR renderer (server only, with peer dependencies with client, such as `styled-components`)
 - The client application with UI (browser only)

-All of these chunks are used by the target application.
-Some chunks can be included by other chunks.
-E.g., the client includes the view-model projection chunk to automatically generate Redux reducers.
+All these chunks are used by the target application.
+Some chunks can include other chunks.
+For instance, the client includes the view model projection chunk to automatically generate Redux reducers.

-In a cloud/serverless environment, chunks like read-model projection & resolvers, SSR renderer, API handlers and REST business logic are distributed to appropriate cloud executors.
+In a cloud/serverless environment, chunks like read model projections & resolvers, SSR renderer, API handlers and REST business logic are distributed to appropriate cloud executors.

-When running locally, `resolve-scripts` requires all necessary chunks and combines them with the runtime code.
+When an application runs locally, the `resolve-scripts` utility loads all necessary chunks and combines them with the runtime code.

-## Running Serverless

-Coming soon.
-A reSolve app is serverless-ready and can be deployed to AWS with a single command.

 ## Server-Side Rendering

-ReSolve provides the Server-Side rendering (SSR) functionality for React code out of the box.
-This means that reSolve application pages are always pre-rendered before being sent to the client browser.
+ReSolve provides the Server-Side rendering (SSR) functionality for React code without any additional configurations.
+This means that reSolve application pages are always pre-rendered before they are sent to the client browser.
 Note that server-side rendering is currently performed only for static content, without pre-fetching data.

-#### Managing routes
+#### Managing Routes

-ReSolve uses [react-router](https://github.com/ReactTraining/react-router) for routing.
+ReSolve uses the [react-router](https://github.com/ReactTraining/react-router) library to perform routing.
 The [react-router-config](https://github.com/ReactTraining/react-router/tree/master/packages/react-router-config) library is also used to provide a centralized route config that can be used both on the server and client sides.
 You can define routes as shown below:

 ```js
 const routes = [